sleevi/cabf-scratch/docs/BR.md

 Copyright 2020 CA/Browser Forum
 This work is licensed under the Creative Commons Attribution 4.0 International license.

+This is a test of the Emergency Merge System.

+This is a test, this is only a test.
+Had this been an actual Pull Request, you would have been notified where to approve changes.

+This has been a test of the Emergency Merge System.

 # 1. INTRODUCTION

 ## 1.1 Overview